How much do we need to know about the physics of race car handling?

 I’m having a crack at it in my new E Book “7 Little- Known Hacks – Your Pathway to Race Car Handling Mastery”

-I’m especially not making it hard to understand with too much maths.
+I’m especially not making it hard to understand with too much mathematics.

 However, I’m mindful of the quotation attributed to Albert Einstein, “Everything should be made as simple as possible, but not simpler”.